DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 and, eventually, a forum for customers to share discoveries and ask questions.

 We provide customer support for questions that may arise.
-It may be reached by phone at |customer service phone number|.
+It may be reached by phone at |customer support phone number|.